Maharshi Worldwide Box Office Collections (Day 2): An Excellent Second Day For The Mahesh Babu Movie

 At The USA

 On its first day, Maharshi reportedly fetched above $600K in the release centres across the US.
 The Mahesh Babu starrer is expected to have fetched almost the equal amount on day 2 as well.
+According to the reports, the film has touched the $900K mark till the late evening shows on Friday.

 At Chennai Box Office